Panharithchhom23/ICT720_RTN_Project2025/README.md

 - US2: As a supervisor, I want a visual indicator to show when the machine is stopped so that I can quickly identify the issue.
 - US3: As a safety officer, I want to monitor the machine in case of false trigger, so that I know whether the machine ready or not.

+## Features
+- Motion Detection: The PIR sensor detects motion in the hazardous zone around the machine.
+- Visual Alert System: An LED indicator turns on when motion is detected in the hazardous zone.
+- Real-Time Monitoring: The system provides real-time data to safety officers for monitoring and analysis.

 ## Software Models
 ### System Diagram
 ![image](https://github.com/user-attachments/assets/213c97a6-a290-46cf-ba8e-db96a8d0d225)